Pharmaceutical manufacturing and packaging facility

-It will be Merck’s second biggest pharmaceutical manufacturing plant worldwide and will produce and package Merck Serono's leading brands of drugs including Glucophage, Concor and Euthyrox, which are used for the treatment of diabetes, cardiovascular diseases and thyroid disorders respectively.
+Inaugurated in November 2016, the facility is Merck’s second largest pharmaceutical manufacturing plant worldwide.
+It produces and packages drug brands, including Glucophage, Concor and Euthyrox, which are used for the treatment of diabetes, cardiovascular diseases and thyroid disorders respectively.

-The large-scale greenfield investment will not only strengthen Merck’s presence in China, but also localise research and development (R&D) to further enhance its portfolio of medicines in general and specialised segments.
+The large-scale greenfield investment strengthens Merck’s presence in China and localises research and development (R&D) to further enhance its portfolio of medicines in general and specialised segments.

-It will also make Merck the first and only multinational company (MNC) in China to produce drugs listed in China’s Essential Drug List (EDL), which contains therapies meant to satisfy public healthcare needs and must be made available at all times.
+It made Merck one of the first multinational companies (MNC) in China to produce drugs listed in China’s Essential Drug List (EDL), which contains therapies meant to meet the healthcare needs of the public.

 Merck announced its plans to build a €80m ($86.8m) pharmaceutical manufacturing facility in China in November 2013.

-The new plant is being constructed in the BioSpark zone of Nantong Economical Technological Development Area (NETDA) located in the Greater Shanghai region, approximately 100km north in the city of Nantong, Jiangsu Province, China.
+The new plant was constructed in the BioSpark zone of Nantong Economical Technological Development Area (NETDA) in the Greater Shanghai region.
+This is located approximately 100km north in the City of Nantong, Jiangsu Province, China.

-BioSpark is a high-tech industrial park in NETDA that is designed to attract multinational and small and medium-sized companies to establish pharmaceutical manufacturing, R&D and related supply chain activities in China.
+BioSpark is a high-tech industrial park in the NETDA region that is designed to attract multinational and small and medium-sized companies to establish pharmaceutical manufacturing, R&D and related supply chain activities in China.

 Nantong, the eastern coastal city of China, offers unique advantages in terms of geography, resource allocation, supply and other factors.

 Merck officially inaugurated a new drug packaging facility at Hangzhou in April 2013.

 The new pharmaceutical facility was constructed in a 40,000m² area, which has provision for further extension by up to 20,000m².